awsdocs/aws-client-vpn-administrator-guide/doc_source/client-authentication.md

 ------
 #### [ Windows ]

-The following procedure installs the OpenVPN software, and then uses it to generate the server and client certificates and keys\.
+The following procedure installs Easy\-RSA 3\.x software and uses it to generate server and client certificates and keys\.

-**To generate the server and client certificates and keys and upload them to ACM**
+**To generate server and client certificates and keys and upload them to ACM**

-1. Open the [OpenVPN Community Downloads](https://openvpn.net/community-downloads/) page, download the Windows installer for your version of Windows, and run the installer\.
+1. Open the [EasyRSA releases](https://github.com/OpenVPN/easy-rsa/releases) page and download the ZIP file for your version of Windows and extract it\.

-1. Open the [EasyRSA releases](https://github.com/OpenVPN/easy-rsa/releases) page and download the ZIP file for your version of Windows\.
-Extract the ZIP file and copy the `EasyRSA` folder to the `\Program Files\OpenVPN` folder\.
+1. Open a command prompt and navigate to the location that the `EasyRSA-3.x` folder was extracted to\.

-1. Open the command prompt as an Administrator, navigate to the `\Program Files\OpenVPN\EasyRSA` directory, and run the following command to open the EasyRSA 3 shell\.
+1. Run the following command to open the EasyRSA 3 shell\.

    ```
-   C:\Program Files\OpenVPN\EasyRSA> EasyRSA-Start
+   C:\Program Files\EasyRSA-3.x> .\EasyRSA-Start.bat
    ```

 1. Initialize a new PKI environment\.